 What are some companies with a defined benefit plans in Canada?
 Workplaces with a DBP are actually the exception rather than the rule.
 Defined benefit pension plans are not common anymore.

 Defined benefit pensions are found mainly in the public sector rather than in the private sector companies in Canada.
 The numbers are dwindling in the private sector and only 3% of private sector pension plans are a defined benefit pension.

 Is your pensions protected to adjust for inflation?
 Not all defined benefit pensions provide cost of living adjustments, and the pensions’ Board of Trustees will consider if a cost of living adjustment is provided on an annual basis.

 Also, your spouse and dependents get access to your defined benefit pension if you as a plan member dies before retirement.
 There are survivor benefits if you apply (such as a pension, or a commuted value amount, or even a refund of contributions plus interest).

-Speaking of who gets access to a defined benefit pension….pensions are considered family assets by law, so if your are separating or divorcing and you did not have a prenup or cohabitation agreement, your ex-spouse may have entitlement to part of your pension.
+Speaking of who gets access to a defined benefit pension….pensions are considered family assets by law, so if your are separating or divorcing and you did not have a prenup or cohabitation agreement, your ex-spouse may have entitlement to your pension.